cornae/u6/_includes/info.md

 It all started at Singel 101 8 years a go.
 It was a start of a beautifull collaboration with 2 of zeven sisters.
 Julia and Anahi Castro Machuca
-Now the time is right for us to put all of that energie and passion in something that represents who we are, we call it “U6” Utrechtsestraat6
+Now the time is right for us to put all of that energie and passion in something that represents who we are, we call it “U6”
-Open every day from 10:00 till 23:00

 # Social media

 You can find us on:
 - [Facebook](https://www.facebook.com/U6Cafe "Find us on Facebook")-
 - http://www.singel101.nl